 Low-light houseplants are a great way to enjoy foliage and flowers without having to give them direct sunlight.
 For healthy, vibrant growth, place these plants in bright, indirect light close to a north, east or west exposure window, or grow them in a light garden.
 Another advantage of low-light plants is the watering requirements.
 They aren’t stressed by high heat demands and therefore, transpire less and require less water.
 If you’ve always wanted to grow plants but weren’t quite sure if you had enough light, then try one of the low-light houseplants below to enliven your living or office space.
 You can't go wrong with any of these popular low-light houseplants below, many of which are customer favorites here at Logee's.
 Be sure to also see our full selection of shade plants for other specimens that do well in low light.

-⇨ Buy Calathea White Star
+⇨ Buy Calathea 'Stella'

 Chinese Money Plant is famous for its lore of attracting money into one’s life.
 Known for its charming beauty and dwarf size, it’s a perfect addition to the windowsill garden.
 The round, shiny, peltate leaves become mounded as the plant matures and give the appearance of large, green coins stacked on top of one another.
 Originating from Southwest China, it came into our collection in the 1980s and for several years remained a mystery until finally it was identified.
 Under cooler growing conditions, it will flower in the winter time although, as with most Pileas, the flowers are somewhat insignificant.
 Its adaptation to low light and succulent leaf structure make it an easy-care plant.